Analyze the CDC 500 cities for sleep health

 Introduction

-The Data Commons API enables easy access to health data for the 500 cities the CDC has prioritized for public health information tracking.
-This tutorial will walk you through accessing and analyzing that information and scoring each of the cities according to adults residents’ excellence in sleep habits.
+The Data Commons API enables easy access to health data for the 500 cities the U.S. Centers for Disease Control and Prevention (CDC) has prioritized for public health information tracking.
+This tutorial will walk you through accessing and analyzing that information and scoring each of the cities according to adults residents’ excellence in sleep habits, for the year 2020.

 Step 1: Setup